 Now that you know the signs of nitrogen toxicity in your plants, you need to act fast before losing the whole garden.
 If anything, you need to try to salvage even a little produce rather than losing everything you’ve worked hard for.

-Secondly, you need to fix nitrogen toxicity is to evaluate your medium’s EC/PPM level.
+Secondly, you need to evaluate your medium’s EC/PPM level.
 When assessing for PPM/EC, your aim should be to ensure it is in the right balance.
 The EC/PPM level is questionable; you can try to do the following two things:

 - Using freshwater, dilute the solution until you are almost sure that you’ve neutralized the solution’s nitrogen toxicity.
 However, it would help if you did not forget to balance the solution’s pH level afterward.